Space Runaway Ideon

-Space Runaway Ideon (伝説巨神イデオン, Densetsu Kyojin Ideon) is a 1980 anime television series produced by Sunrise, created and directed by Yoshiyuki Tomino, produced immediately following his most famous work, Mobile Suit Gundam.
+Space Runaway Ideon (伝説巨神イデオン, Densetsu Kyojin Ideon) is a 1980 anime television series produced by Sunrise, created and directed by Yoshiyuki Tomino, produced immediately following his signature work, Mobile Suit Gundam.
 It first premiered on TV Tokyo from 1980 to 1981, followed by two feature films in 1982, and was later broadcast in Japan by the satellite TV network Animax from September 2006.

 Its mechanical designs were created by Yuichi Higuchi at Studio Submarine.
 The television series credited only the design studio, while Higuchi received full credit for the subsequent films.
 The characters were designed by Tomonori Kogawa.
 The series won the Animage Anime Grand Prix prize for the second half of 1980.

 Plot summary

-Television Series (prior to the ending)
+Television series (prior to the ending)

 Space Runaway Ideon begins in 2300, far enough in the future that mankind has begun colonizing other planets.
 On the planet Solo in the Andromeda Galaxy, a group of archaeologists have come across the mysterious remains of the Ideon—three large armored tanks with the ability to combine into a godlike mecha.
 They also come across a large spaceship known as the Solo Ship.
 For six months, they have diligently restored the machines, but have failed to get the giant tanks to move.
 Suddenly, a humanoid alien civilization known as the Buff Clan comes across Solo.

 Karala, the youngest daughter of the Buff Clan's military commander, Doba Ajiba, flies down to the planet against orders with her assistant Mayaya to investigate (her commanding officer, Gije, is reluctant to go with her due to her standing and the fact that he once was a soldier under her father).
 She is pursued closely by soldiers sent by Gije, but they lose sight of her.
 Assuming the "aliens" (Earthling colonists) have attacked Karala, the Buff Clan begins to attack.
 Cosmo Yuki, the afro-wearing protagonist of the series, and his friends Kasha Imhof and Deck Afta climb aboard the three tanks, which activate on their own, and, when they initially combine to form the Ideon, fend off the first assault, repelling Gije's men.

 This is a short respite, though, as another force is sent down soon after.
 Bes Jordan, leader of the sparse military force stationed on Solo, orders that the Ideon tanks be armed with missiles, but while this is happening, the cities on Solo are obliterated by Buff Clan soldiers.
 Gije and his partner Damido, meeting up with the leader of their expedition, Abadidi Gurimade, soon launch more attacks on the planet Solo in an attempt to capture the Ideon (which they refer to as the 'Giant God').
 The survivors flee inside the Solo Ship and Karala and Mayaya, who are mistaken by Bes as a colonist, are let onboard as well.
 Other civilians who quickly get onboard the Solo Ship include Sheryl Formosa, a linguist studying the civilization on Solo; Sheryl's sister, Lin; Banda Lotta; three children: Piper Lou, Ashura Nobaku, and Fard Maraka; mechanic Joliver Ira, pilot Hatari Naburu; and Moera Fatima.